Tutorial: generating Linked Data with YARRRML

 Therefore, rules are grouped per entity and are given a unique key.

-In this example, we use people as the key for the characters.
+In this example, we use people

-Indention has a very special meaning in YARRRML, as in YAML: child elements are indented more than the parent element.
+has to be indented with at least one space to make it part of `mappings.
+Indention has a very special meaning in YARRRML, as in YAML: child elements are indented more than the parent element. {: .attention}

 mappings: